 My name is Faith Helma, and I’m a creative guide, performance artist, teacher and coach.

-I come from a theater background, which means I’m schooled in the art of empathy and world building.
-I have over 15 years of experience working with groups and leading creative expeditions.
+I come from a theater background, schooled in the art of empathy and world building.
+I have over 15 years of experience working with groups, leading creative expeditions and making people laugh.
 I know how to build trust amongst strangers, make space for vulnerability and strength, and plan for the unexpected.